TAT-1: History

 The cables were laid over the summers of 1955 and 1956, with the majority of the work done by the cable ship HMTS Monarch.
 At the land-end in Gallanach Bay near Oban, Scotland, the cable was connected to coaxial (and then 24-circuit carrier lines) carrying the transatlantic circuits via Glasgow and Inverness to the International Exchange at Faraday Building in London.
 At the cable landing point in Newfoundland the cable joined at Clarenville, then crossed the 300 mi Cabot Strait by another submarine cable to Sydney Mines, Nova Scotia.
-From there the communications traffic was routed to the US border by a microwave radio relay link, and in Brunswick, Maine the route joined the main US network and branched to Montreal to connect with the Canadian network.
+From there the communications traffic was routed to the US border by a microwave radio relay link, and in Brunswick, Maine, the route joined the main US network and branched to Montreal to connect with the Canadian network.

-Opened on September 25, 1956, TAT-1 carried 588 London-US calls and 119 London-Canada calls in the first 24 hours of public service.
+Opened on September 25, 1956, TAT-1 carried 588 London–US calls and 119 London–Canada calls in the first 24 hours of public service.

-The original 36 channels were 4 kHz.
+The original 36 channels were 4 kHz bandwidth.
 The increase to 48 channels was accomplished by narrowing the bandwidth to 3 kHz.
-Later, an additional three channels were added by use of C Carrier equipment.
+Later, an additional three channels were added by use of C carrier equipment.
 Time-assignment speech interpolation (TASI) was implemented on the TAT-1 cable in June 1960 and effectively increased the cable's capacity from 37 (out of 51 available channels) to 72 speech circuits.